Home » Health » Death in the operating room: what support for caregivers?

 Study their psychological impact on caregivers throughthrough a national survey.
 Do un inventory of existing systems local support.

 Survey caregivers to determine their expectations in terms of accompaniment and support.
-Train a few key caregivers in operating theaters in debriefing and defusing techniques to optimize support after cases of significant death and/or serious adverse events.
+Train a few key caregivers in operating theaters in debriefing and defusing techniques to optimize support following cases of significant death and/or serious adverse events.
 Evaluate the benefit in terms of reducing the psychological impact of prevention strategies based on defusing and debriefing

 A call for donations campaign is open on a dedicated page of the Lille University Hospital Endowment Fund.